bentcode/Flashcards/README.md

-# flashcard
+## Flashcard
 A flashcard style term reviewing application.

 It will uses time spaced intervals to improve user retention.